 In blazing sunlight.

 It’s easy to romanticize a wandering life.
 No bills to pay.
 No grass to cut.
-Shopping lists are rarely necessary.
+No shopping lists.
 But it’s not all budding green leaves and blooming Chrysanthemums.
 Here’s another of Basho’s poems:

 Eaten alive by lice and fleas